Ada-Developers-Academy/LessonPlanning/lessons/02_arrays.md

 `["a", 2, ["cat", "monkey"], ["bananas",["marbles", "rocket ships"]]]`
 </code></pre>

+## Arrays In-Depth
-In short: an Array is a collection of objects and is useful to store a group of objects to iterate through.
+An Array is a collection of objects and is useful to store a group of objects to iterate through.

 - [], symbolizes the collection
 - Objects are separated by ","'s.